Skip to content

 Mini-FAQ

-• Why does a choke help both cases? — It adds impedance to currents not part of the desired balanced pair, reducing both RX common-mode noise and TX imbalance currents.
+• Why does a choke help both receive and transmit cases? — It adds impedance to currents that are not part of the desired equal-and-opposite transmission-line mode, reducing both received noise pickup and transmitted feedline radiation.

-• Does ladder line have common-mode? — Yes.
-Like coax, it can suffer imbalance on TX and pick up common-mode noise on RX; the difference is that open-wire has two conductors versus coax’s three conductive surfaces.
+• Does ladder line have common-mode current? — Yes.
+Like coax, it can suffer imbalance on transmit and pick up common-mode noise on receive.
+The difference is that open-wire line has two exposed conductors, while coax has separate inner and outer shield surfaces.

 Tip: Place the primary choke as close as practical to the feedpoint.
 Add secondary chokes where the line approaches conductive masts, bends, or entry points to limit re-induced currents.